PanHands/Park-Platform-Design-Challenge/README.md

 The initial feedback we recieved led us to a design that was more cohesive in nature.
 We reformatted the structure of the design elements and created a color pallette for parity across all pages.

 Team Members:
-Noah Herd, Joon Kim, Karen Fisher, James Fischer, Pham Nguyen
+Noah Herd, Joon Kim, Karen Fisher, James Fischer, Pham Nguyen, Jacob Hilliker